stvliu/thingsboard.github.io/_includes/docs/reference/performance-aws-instances.md

 Open [VisualVM](https://visualvm.github.io/), add the local applications, open it and let the data being gathered for a few minutes.

-Here the JMX monitoring for ThingsBoard, Kafka, Zookeeper, Cassandra.
+Here the JMX monitoring for GridLinks, Kafka, Zookeeper, Cassandra.
 The system is stable.

 {% include images-gallery.html imageCollection="cassandra-25k-10k-30k-jmx" %}

 **Lessons learned**

 **Cassandra** is essential for massive telemetry flow.
 Peak load is handled with Kafka queue.
-Bundling Kafka + PostgreSQL + Cassandra is a **top ThingsBoard deployment**.
+Bundling Kafka + PostgreSQL + Cassandra is a **top GridLinks deployment**.

 Cassandra requires more CPU resources, but 5 time less disk space.
 It also dramatically reduces the IOPS load.
 CPU load is 75% on average.
 This is a good setup with average load 10k msg/sec, 30k data point/sec.

 Cassandra can handle x2-x3 more load (compare to PostgreSQL only) with a single instance deployment and able to scale up horizontally by adding a new nodes to the Cassandra cluster.
-It is a good idea to start with Cassandra from the very beginning of your ThingsBoard instance and maintain the same stack for the entire project lifetime.
+It is a good idea to start with Cassandra from the very beginning of your GridLinks instance and maintain the same stack for the entire project lifetime.
 For the lower message rate, you can fit the Cassandra deployment to a much smaller instance adjusting the heap size limits.
 System can be scaled up vertically up to 50-100%.
-For significant horizontal scaling, please, consider to set up a ThingsBoard cluster.
+For significant horizontal scaling, please, consider to set up a GridLinks cluster.

 <br>
 **How to reproduce the test:**